Pirhomega/4443-2D-PyGame-Matamoros/Assignments/P01.2/README.md

 ## Assignment Description

 ### This program uses the pygame library to move a sprite (textured/colored circle) around a game world while staying centered in the window.
-The sprite is not allowed to travel off the world, which is surrounded by white
+The sprite is not allowed to travel off the world (represented by the background image), which is surrounded by white

 ## Folder Structure